buedaswag/landing-page/landing-copy.md

 #### Ready to Improve Your Software Delivery?

-Whether you're a small team or a large organization, Value Stream Mapping can help you release features more often, discover problems earlier, and improve cross-team collaboration.
+Whether you're a small team or a large organization, I can help you deliver more often, discover problems earlier, and improve cross-team collaboration.

 [Let's Talk About Improvements]